Dubai Men's College

-Dubai Men’s College (DMC), one of the first Higher Colleges of Technology (HCT), is a government-funded higher education institution located in Academic City, Dubai, in the United Arab Emirates.
+Dubai Men's College (DMC), one of the first Higher Colleges of Technology (HCT), is a government-funded higher education institution located in Academic City, Dubai, in the United Arab Emirates.

-DMC provides bachelor's and associate degrees in applied communications, business and financial services, electrical and civil engineering technology, health sciences, and information technology.
+DMC provides bachelor and associate degrees in applied communications, business and financial services, electrical and civil engineering technology, health sciences, and information technology.
 English is the medium of instruction.
-Given the poor English skills of students, a foundation program has been designed to equip students with enough knowledge of the English language to cope at a HCT facility.
+A foundation program has been designed to equip students with enough knowledge of the English language to cope at a HCT facility.

 History

 DMC was established in 1989 as one of the first four Higher Colleges of Technology in the country.
-DMC’s first home was a former car show room.
+DMC's first home was a former car show room.
 With nine classrooms, two twenty-station computer labs, an electronics lab, a physics lab and a civil engineering lab, the college welcomed its first batch of 95 students on 9 September 1989.

 Organization

 DMC is governed by the central administration of HCT headed by the Vice Chancellor, Dr Abdullatif Al Shamsi.

 The college support departments include, Career Development and Industrial Alliances, Corporate Training and Graduate Studies, Entrepreneurship and Applied Research, Community and Public Relations, Academic and Student Services, Information Technology Services, Human Resources and Finance and Administration.